sylvain-skamdem/Devops-Hands-On/My AWS JOBS/HOSTING MY STATIC WEBSITE/Hosting Static Website On Amazon S3 Using a GoDaddy Domain.md

 * Step 5: Create a Route 53 public hosted zone
 * Step 6: Create an A record into our hosted zone
 * step 7: Update your Godaddy DNS NS records with the same NS records from your AWS Route 53 hosted zone
+* Step 8: Request TLS certificate in ACM
+* Step 9: Set up my CloudFront distribution to define how website content will be delivered
+* Step 10: Create a Route 53 A record as an alias for your CloudFront distribution

 ## Prerequisites